STATE OF NEW YORK

 printed to be committed to the Committee on Civil Service and Pensions

-AN ACT in relation to authorizing Tina Russo to receive certain service
+AN ACT in relation to authorizing Tina Russo to receive a recalculation

-credit with the New York state teachers' retirement system
+of her retirement benefit from the New York state teachers' retirement

 The People of the State of New York, represented in Senate and Assem-bly, do enact as follows: